RELEVANT GOVERNMENT DEPARTMENT FACULTY

 Mr. Bjornlund holds a J.D. from Columbia University, an M.P.A. from John F. Kennedy School of Government at Harvard University, and a B.A. magna cum laude from Williams College.

-Josep M. Colomer is a Senior Fellow at the M.A.
+Josep M. Colomer is an Adjunct Professor in the M.A.
 Program in Democracy and Governance, where he teaches ‘Political Institutions and Governance’.
 With Georgetown University he was a Visiting Professor in 1997-1999, a Distinguished Visiting Professor at the Prince of Asturias Chair in 2010-2012, and an adjunct and research professor at the Government Department since 2012, where he also teaches Political Economy and Game Theory courses.
 He was a Fulbright Scholar at the University of Chicago and has taught and done research at New York University, the University of Bristol, the Institute d’Etudes Politiques Sciences in Paris, the Higher Council for Scientific Research, the Pompeu Fabra University and the Autonomous University of Barcelona, and FLACSO and CIDE in Mexico city.
 He has participated in more than 50 international conferences of 28 academic organizations, given more than 100 guest lectures in 78 institutions in 22 countries, and consulted on constitutional and electoral reforms with the World Bank, the European Union, and the governments of Catalonia, Colombia, Estonia, Haiti, Mexico and Spain.

 Dr. Colomer is author of 23 books and editor of 7 books, which have been published in 38 editions in six languages, and author of about 200 academic articles and book chapters, including in American Political Science Review, Electoral Studies, European Journal of Political Science, European Political Science, Journal of Theoretical Politics, Political Studies, PS: Political Science & Politics, Public Choice, Rationality and Society, Research and Politics, Social Choice and Welfare, as well as in the Oxford Handbook of Political Science and all major encyclopedias in the field.
 He serves on the editorial boards of 11 journals, including Journal of Elections, Public Opinion and Parties, Journal of Theoretical Politics, Political Studies, and Research and Politics.